Staff and system text

 To add or edit Swing:

-- Right-click on the text and chose System Text properties, then click on the Swing Settings tab.
+- Right-click on the text and choose System Text properties, then click on the Swing Settings tab.